 Performance A load balancer can increase performance by allowing you to utilize several commodity servers to handle the workload of one application Reliability Running an application on one server gives you a single point of failure.
 Utilizing a load balancer moves the point of failure to the load balancer.
-At Loadbalancer.org we advise that you only deploy load balancers as clustered pairs to remove this single point of failure (for more details on configuring a clustered pair please refer to page 36) Maintenance Using the appliance, you can easily bring servers on and off line to perform maintenance tasks, without disrupting your users
+At Loadbalancer.org we advise that you only deploy load balancers as clustered pairs to remove this single point of failure Maintenance Using the appliance, you can easily bring servers on and off line to perform maintenance tasks, without disrupting your users

-NOTE: In order to achieve all three objectives of performance, reliability & maintenance in a web based application, your application must handle persistence correctly (see page 42 for more details).
+NOTE: In order to achieve all three objectives of performance, reliability & maintenance in a web based application, your application must handle persistence correctly (see page 45 for more details).